"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 It was first released to the public on October 31st, I992.
 In 1993, version 1.0 was released as an update to the earlier version 0.1.

-If you’re not sure whether GZIP is enabled on your hosting server, you can use a tool such as Visiospark to see if GZIP is enabled on your web server.
+If you’re unsure whether GZIP is enabled on your hosting server, you can use a tool such as GiftofSpeed to see if GZIP is enabled on your web server.

 Also, GZIP is not the only file compression tool out there.

-There are other compression algorithms like Brotli which compresses text-based files better than GZIP.
+Other compression algorithms like Brotli compress text-based files better than GZIP.

-But thing is, GZIP is more efficient and faster in compressing and decompressing files to the client application.
+But the thing is, GZIP is more efficient and faster in compressing and decompressing files to the client application.

 Compression application like Brotli takes more time to compress files.
 Though the final output is better than GZIP, the time taken to complete the process is something to worry about.